Sam Pittman, one of the nation’s premier recruiters, was named the 34th head coach in Razorback history prior to the 2020 season.

-Pittman arrived in Athens in 2016 as the offensive line coach as part of Kirby Smart’s first staff.
+Before his return to Fayetteville, Pittman spent four seasons on staff at Georgia, including the 2019 season when he served as associate head coach and offensive line coach for the Bulldogs.
+He arrived in Athens in 2016 as the offensive line coach as part of Kirby Smart’s first staff.
 In his four seasons with the Bulldogs, Pittman helped Georgia to unprecedented success including three-straight Southeastern Conference Eastern Division titles.
-In 2019, the Bulldogs’ rushing attack has been led by D’Andre Swift, who finished fourth in the league with 1,216 yards just ahead of Arkansas’ Rakeem Boyd (1,133).
+Pittman’s linemen paved the way for the Bulldogs’ rushing attack in 2019 led by D’Andre Swift, who finished fourth in the league with 1,216 yards just ahead of Arkansas’ Rakeem Boyd (1,133).
+Andrew Thomas, Isaiah Wilson and Solomon Kindley led the way up front on Pittman’s o-line and later heard their names called in the NFL Draft with Thomas and Wilson going in the first round.

 The 2017 Bulldogs were a special team, winning 13 games, the SEC championship and making the school’s first-ever College Football Playoff appearance – a win over Oklahoma in the Rose Bowl.
 Georgia’s offense that year was the best in the SEC and ninth nationally in rushing, led by Nick Chubb and Sony Michel.
 During his four seasons in Athens, he was part of a staff that produced four Top 10 recruiting classes, including the nation’s No. 1 class in 2018.

-An original member of Bret Bielema’s staff at Arkansas in 2013, Pittman helped build the Razorbacks’ offensive line into one of the best in the league.
-He quickly made an impact, helping Travis Swanson earn first-team All-America honors and be a Rimington Trophy finalist in 2013.
+An original member of Bret Bielema’s staff at Arkansas in 2013, Pittman helped build the Razorbacks’ offensive line into one of the league’s best.
+He quickly made an impact, helping Travis Swanson earn first-team All-America honors and Rimington Trophy finalist honors in 2013.
 His first two offensive lines at Arkansas led the SEC in sacks allowed per game and his offensive line in 2014 paved the way for two 1,000-yard rushers in Jonathan Williams and Alex Collins.
-That OL also averaged 328.4 pounds per player as the largest offensive line in the FBS and NFL that season.
+The unit averaged 328.4 pounds per player, making it the largest offensive line in the FBS and NFL that season.

 In Pittman’s final year in Fayetteville his offensive line contributed to an offense that finished second in the SEC in total offense (456.8 ypg), second in scoring (40.2 ppg) and third in passing offense (264.2 ypg).
 During his tenure with the Razorbacks, Pittman mentored some of the best offensive linemen at Arkansas in recent memory, including Swanson, Sebastian Tretola, Dan Skipper and Frank Ragnow.

 Pittman played defensive end at Pittsburg State, where he was a first-team NAIA All-American and twice earned all-conference recognition.
-He graduated with a bachelor’s degree in 1986 and was inducted into the PSU Athletics Hall of Fame in 1998.
-He is married to his wife, Jamie.
+He graduated with a bachelor’s degree in education in 1986 and was inducted into the PSU Athletics Hall of Fame in 1998.
+As a senior at Grove High School, Pittman won the state Class 3A shot put title.

 Sam Pittman Profile